calibreapp/cli/CLI_COMMANDS.md

 ### calibre site create-page <name> [options]

-Add a page to an existing site tracked by Calibre
+Add a Page to an existing Site tracked by Calibre.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--url`: The name of the page,
+  * `--url`: The name of the Page.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site update-page [options]

-Update the name and/or URL of a page
+Update the name or URL of a Page.

 Flags:

-  * `--uuid`: The UUID of the page,
+  * `--uuid`: The UUID of the Page.,
-  * `--name`: The name of the page,
+  * `--name`: Update the name of the Page.,
-  * `--url`: The URL of the page,
+  * `--url`: Update the URL of the Page.,
   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site delete-page [options]

-Deletes a page from a site
+Delete a Page from a selected Site.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--uuid`: The UUID of the page,
+  * `--uuid`: The UUID of the Page.,
-  * `--confirm`: Confirm the deletion,
+  * `--confirm`: Use this flag to confirm the deletion of the selected Page.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site snapshots [options]

-Print a list of snapshots
+List selected Snapshots for a Site.

 Flags: